derberg/Documenting-Event-Driven-Architectures---Workshop-Script/scripts/theory.md

 It is a set of rules that describe how information is transmited.

-HTTP protocol on example of https://www.asyncapi.com/ :
+HTTP protocol on example of [AsyncAPI website](https://www.asyncapi.com/) :

 ![](../assets/browser.png)